MarlinFirmware/Marlin/README.md

       L #   Load        Load Mesh from the specified location in the EEPROM.
 Set this location as activated for subsequent Load and Store operations.

-      M     Map         Display the Mesh Map Topology.
-The parameter can be specified alone (ie. G29 M) or in combination with many of the other commands.
-The Mesh Map option works with all of the Phase commands (ie. G29 P4 R 5 X 50 Y100 C -.1 M)  Repetier Host does not like the use of the 'M' option.
-If you use Repetier Host, you can substitute a lower case 'm' or an 'O' to activate the 'M' Option on various commands.
+      O     Map         Display the Mesh Map Topology.
+The parameter can be specified alone (ie. G29 O) or in combination with many of the other commands.
+The Mesh Map option works with all of the Phase commands (ie. G29 P4 R 5 X 50 Y100 C -.1 O)

 The P or Phase commands are used for the bulk of the work to setup a Mesh.
 In general, your Mesh will start off being initialized with a G29 P0 or a G29 P1.
 Further refinement of the Mesh happens with